Anmollw/FakePay/README.md

 ## ✨ Features

-- **Wallet Management**: Simulate adding and deducting funds from a user's wallet.
+- **Balance automation**: Fake money will be added to the user's account after signup.
 - **Search for Users**: Easily find other users within the application to facilitate transactions.
 - **Dynamic Balance Display**: View real-time updates of your account balance.
 - **Send Money**: Transfer funds between specific accounts, with immediate debiting and crediting.
-- **Transaction Processing**: Experience the flow of making and receiving payments between accounts.
 - **User Interface**: A simple and intuitive web-based interface for interaction.

 ### Planned Features